zxkevinxz/ai-hero/examples/vercel-ai-sdk/10-generate-array/readme.md

 Now the object that we get back from `generateObject` will be this array of users.

+What's powerful about this is that we can seed various information about the users, so in this case, they're going to be from the UK like me.

 Let's give this a go.
 We're going to generate some fake users:

 ```ts